pablomaurer/RxPouch/Issues.md

 - add user:string observable
 - add read_only:bool observable
 - sync with live:false, should also be a promise, can it be sync/promise at the same time?

+- did not update docs since a while!!!!

   /**
    * usage:
    *